 First recorded boat race in Van Diemen's Land between Mr Peter's boat and Mr Gordon's boat for 50 guineas.
 In Sydney (NSW), George Town (TAS) and in Hobart Town (TAS), several boat races took place at this time.
 Boat owners wagered significant sums on their professional crews who provided the muscle.

-First record of a proper boat race at Sydney, when Captain John Pipers' crew and several crews from three ships the Batavia, the Guilford and the Minerve, rowed a race.
+16th May 1818Often regarded as the first record of a proper boat race at Sydney, when Captain John Pipers' crew and several crews from three British ships the Batavia, the Guilford and the Minerve, rowed a race.
 The crews covered the 3 1/2 miles from Bradley's Head to Sydney Cove in about 15 minutes.

 8th Jul 1819